-The Department of Management and Accountancy is preparing you for graduate school and the world of work.
+The Department of Business is preparing you for graduate school and the world of work.
 Therefore, we expect professional behavior as part of your class participation and as preparation for your future.

 What does it mean to be “professional” in the world of work?

 Your employer will expect you to arrive on time and be present to complete your responsibilities.

 - You are responsible for arriving on time for class.
 Any late arrival or early departure is a disruption.

 - Do not enter the classroom when one of your classmates is giving a presentation.